Fortinet Firewall Live!

 Share

-LAN, MAN, and WAN are different types of network connections based on the distance of the connection.
+LAN, MAN, and WAN are types of computer networks based on the geographical area they cover.
 LAN (Local Area Network) covers a small area, like a home or office.
 MAN (Metropolitan Area Network) connects multiple LANs over a city or a large campus.
 WAN (Wide Area Network) spans large geographic areas, even countries or continents.

-In this article, we will cover the LAN, MAN, and WAN differences.
-We have covered the differences in tabular format, and provided the diagrams and table for LAN, MAN, and WAN.
+In this article, we have provided the top 10 difference between LAN, MAN and WAN.
+We have used examples and diagrams for a better comparison between LAN, MAN, and WAN.

 You can also check out our online training in networking courses to learn and build a career in IT networking.